theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

 glossary:
   - term: "Pleroma"
-    def: "The divine realm of Fullness — the Source of all spiritual reality.
-Beyond time, matter, or separation.
-Where the true God and Aeons reside."
+    def: "The divine realm of Fullness — the Source of all spiritual reality, beyond time or matter."
   - term: "Sophia"
     def: "The Aeon of Wisdom.
 In her longing to create, she fell from the Pleroma and birthed the Demiurge.
 Her light remains hidden in humanity."
   - term: "Yaldabaoth"
-    def: "The blind god — the Demiurge.
-A malformed being who believes he is the only god.
-Architect of the false world, ruler of the Archons."
+    def: "The blind god — the Demiurge who believes he alone is God.
+Architect of the false world and ruler of the Archons."
   - term: "Demiurge"
-    def: "Greek for 'craftsman.'
-In Gnostic texts, the Demiurge is the false god who creates the material world as a counterfeit of the true divine realm."
+    def: "Greek for ‘craftsman.’
+In Gnostic texts, the false god who creates the material world as a counterfeit of the true divine realm."
   - term: "Archons"
-    def: "Cosmic rulers and system enforcers created by Yaldabaoth.
-They control the false reality through fear, conformity, and illusion."
+    def: "Cosmic rulers and system enforcers born of Yaldabaoth, controlling the false reality through fear and illusion."
   - term: "Divine Spark"
-    def: "A fragment of the true God hidden within each human soul.
-Planted by Sophia.
-It remembers the Pleroma and seeks to return."
+    def: "A fragment of the true God hidden within each human soul, planted by Sophia and yearning for return."
   - term: "Gnosis"
-    def: "Inner, direct knowing — not belief, but remembrance of divine truth.
-The soul’s recognition of its true origin beyond illusion."
+    def: "Inner knowing — not belief, but remembrance of divine truth and the soul’s origin beyond illusion."
   - term: "Gospel of Thomas"
-    def: "A Gnostic text of Jesus’ sayings, emphasising inner knowledge over ritual or sacrifice.
-Hidden for centuries, rediscovered in 1945 at Nag Hammadi."
+    def: "A Gnostic text of Jesus’ sayings, emphasising inner knowledge over ritual.
+Rediscovered in 1945 at Nag Hammadi."
   - term: "Nag Hammadi"
-    def: "The Egyptian site where a cache of lost Gnostic texts was found in 1945.
-These scrolls restored long-buried teachings of early Christianity."
+    def: "The Egyptian site where a cache of lost Gnostic texts was found in 1945, restoring long-buried teachings of early Christianity."

 references:
-  title: "📚 Sources & Study Path"
+  title: "Sources & Study Path"
-  intro: "For those wishing to go deeper, these texts offer both insight and initiation into the tradition."
+  intro: "For those wishing to go deeper..."
   readings:
     - title: "Apocryphon of John"
-      desc: "The vision where Sophia’s act and Yaldabaoth’s arrogance are revealed."
+      desc: "Sophia’s act and Yaldabaoth’s arrogance revealed."
     - title: "Gospel of Thomas"
-      desc: "Sayings of Jesus as a revealer of the hidden spark."
+      desc: "Sayings of Jesus revealing hidden self-knowledge."
-    - title: "Hypostasis of the Archons"
-      desc: "Details the rulers of illusion and their architecture of control."
   scholarly:
     - author: "Jonas, H."
+      year: "1958"
       work: "The Gnostic Religion"
-      year: 1958
       pub: "Beacon Press"
     - author: "Pagels, E."
+      year: "1979"
       work: "The Gnostic Gospels"
-      year: 1979
       pub: "Random House"

 ---

 {% include "partials/scroll-tabs.njk" %}